Affine connections on complex compact surfaces and Riccati distributions: Applications

 \begin{proof} By Proposition \ref{kwebs}, there is a Riccati foliation $\Ho$ on $\Proj(TM)$ induced by $\W$ with finite monodromy.
-Up to a finite unramified cover we can suppose that the monodromy is trivial and $\W = \Fo_1\boxtimes \cdots \boxtimes \Fo_{k}$ is a (completely decomposable) regular $k$-web on $M$.
-Now we apply Theorem \ref{pencilflat} to complete the proof. \end{proof}
+So we can apply Theorem \ref{T:Riccatifinite}.
+Now up to a finite unramified cover we can suppose that the monodromy is trivial and $\W = \Fo_1\boxtimes \cdots \boxtimes \Fo_{k}$ is a (completely decomposable) regular $k$-web on $M$.
+To complete the proof we apply Theorem \ref{pencilflat} and proceed as we did when computing monodromy in Subsection \ref{calculations}. \end{proof}

-\begin{teo} If $M$ is compact and $\Ho$ is a Riccati foliation on $\Proj(TM)$ with finite monodromy, then $M$ is either a complex torus $\C^2/\Gamma$ and $\mon(\Ho)$ is trivial or a Hopf surface and $\mon(\Ho)$ is cyclic. \end{teo}

-\begin{proof} This follows readily from the calculations of the monodromy from the previous subsection. \end{proof}

 Finally, we point out that the classification of regular $2$-webs follows directly from \cite[Theorem C]{Beauville}.